 A "realnumber" shall consist of an integer part that is a series of one or more digits, and optionally a decimal point (.).
 The decimal point can optionally be followed by a fractional part which is one or more digits.
 The integer part, decimal point or fractional part (whichever is last present) can optionally be followed by an e or E and an optionally-signed exponent which is one or more digits.
-The leading digit of the "realnumber" shall not be zero unless it is either the only digit or is immediately followed by a decimal point followed by a fractional part of which at least one digit is not zero.
+The leading digit of the exponent shall not be zero unless the exponent is a single digit.